awsdocs/amazon-connect-admin-guide/doc_source/connect-contact-flows.md

 All connectors must be connected to a block in order to successfully publish your contact flow\.

 **To generate logs for your contact flows**
+After your contact flow is published live, you can use contact flow logs to help analyze contact flows and quickly find errors your customers encounter\.
+If needed, you can roll back to a previous version of the contact flow\.

-For more information about enabling and using contact flow logs, see [Contact Flow Logs](contact-flow-logs.md)\.
+For more information about enabling and using contact flow logs, see [Contact Flow Logs](contact-flow-logs.md)\. <a name="rollback"></a>

+**To roll back a contact flow**

+1. In the contact flow designer, open the contact flow you want to roll back\.

+1. Use the dropdown to choose the version of the contact flow you want to roll back to\.
+If you choose **Latest**, it reverts the flow to the most recent published version\.
+If there isn't a published version, it reverts to the most recent saved version\.
+**Note**
+To see a consolidated view of all changes across all flows, click the **View historical changes** link at the bottom of the Contact flows page\.
+You can filter to a specific flow by date or user name\.

+1. Choose **Publish** to push that version into production\.

 ## Create Prompts<a name="prompts"></a>